GladysAssistant/gladysassistant.com.jekyll/_posts/2019-06-26-first-gladys-4-alpha.md

 I would like to thank everyone who contributed to this alpha release:

 - GitHub contributors: VonOx, atrovato, bertrandda, NilkOne et cicoub13.
 Special thank to VonOx, who did an amazing work on Docker build: ARM cross-compiling was not that easy.
 Same for atrovato who worked hard on the Bluetooth service.
 I can't wait to try it.
-- A big thanks to [Gladys Community Package](/en/gladys-community-package/) contributors.
+- A big thanks to [Gladys Plus](/en/pricing/) contributors.
 It's thank to your financial support that I can spend more time on open-source.

 Thanks! 🙌